Found Bird Protocol

 AAV: aav.org/search/custom.asp?id=1803

-The Search & Retrieve Protocol for Birds PDF document was written by: Carol Kessler and Ray Varella.
+The Search & Retrieve Protocol for Birds PDF document was created and written by Carol Kessler and Ray Varella.